hdShang/arxiv-daily/docs/cs-GR/2025-06-25/papers/250620202v1-rara-clipper-a-clipper-for-gaussian-splatting-based-on-ray-tracer-an.md

 ---
 layout: default
-title: RaRa Clipper: A Clipper for Gaussian Splatting Based on Ray Tracer and Rasterizer
+title: "RaRa Clipper: A Clipper for Gaussian Splatting Based on Ray Tracer and Rasterizer"
 ---

 # RaRa Clipper: A Clipper for Gaussian Splatting Based on Ray Tracer and Rasterizer